Deer-Spangle/faexport/lib/faexport/views/docs.md

 - `fa_no_user` The user you have tried to access does not exist on FurAffinity, or the entry you have tried to access belongs to a user which does not exist.
 - `fa_account_disabled` The user you have tried to access has disabled their account on FurAffinity

+### 429 Too Many Requests

+This error is returned by certain pages on FurAffinity which have rate limits, when the FAExport instance is requesting responses too fast for them to handle.

+Error types:
+- `fa_slowdown` FurAffinity has responded with an error page asking to slow down requests

 ### 500 Internal Server Error

 Generic error returned when FAExport encounters some sort of internal error.